ermahendraswain/qiskit_knowledge/qiskit_roadmap_pattern_knowledge.md

 - How these advancements will be delivered to IBM clients and partners
     - Multiple higher-quality 100+ qubit Heron processors will be connected using classical communication.
-## 2025
+## Year 2025

 - Demonstrate quantum centric supercomputing.
 - Strategy overview
-    - In 2025, we will enhance the quality of quantum circuits to allow running 7,500 gates and bring together modular processors, middleware, and quantum communication to demonstrate the first quantumcentric supercomputer.
+    - In 2025, we will enhance the quality of quantum circuits to allow running 7,500 gates and bring together modular processors, middleware, and quantum communication to demonstrate the first quantum centric supercomputer.

 - Why this matters to our clients and the world
     - Abstraction will move from quantum circuits to quantum functions leveraging the Qiskit patterns.
 This will make quantum computing more usable and will be the start of domain libraries.
 - The technology or innovations that will make this possible
     - A quantum node will be part of a network incorporating classical and quantum communication.
 Resource management will handle quantum and classical workflows.
-Qiskit will provide libraries of quantum functions and higherlevel APIs for faster algorithm and application development.
+Qiskit will provide libraries of quantum functions and higher level APIs for faster algorithm and application development.

 - How these advancements will be delivered to IBM clients and partners
-    - Pre-built Qiskit functions and optimized libraries will be available.
+    - Pre-built Qiskit functions and optimized libraries will be available.
 A 1,000+ qubit Flamingo system will be demonstrated, made from multiple processors, with each processor made from multiple chips.
-## 2027
+## Year 2027

 - Scale quantum computing.
 - Strategy overview